verivital/nnv/code/nnv/examples/Submission/CAV2020_ImageStar/README.md

 Run 7502688\logs\MNIST\figure8_mnist_small.png

 To re-run all computations and reproduce the results, one selects "Reproducible Run," which will run scripts to reproduce the paper results.
 One first must clone the capsule under the menu Capsule->Duplicate to set up a variant with write permissions.
 We next explain what this "Reproducible Run" process does.
+Note that while we have set up the shared user account with sufficient runtime to re-run the results, we suggest reviewers look at the prior runs and logs just discussed due to the long runtime and limited computational time available on CodeOcean.
+If there are any issues with this or reviewers experience runtime limitations, please let us know and we will try to have the quotas increased.
+As a simple test, after duplicating the capsule to make it editable, we would recommend modifying the `run_codeocean.m` script to just run an individual figure/table, such as `code/nnv/example/Submission/CAV2020_ImageStar/MNIST_NETS/Small/plot_ranges.m` instead of the full `reproduce_CAV2020_ImageStar.m`.

 This starts by building the Docker container, which first executes this Dockerfile (if the container is already cached, it doesn't rebuild, so runtime can be faster):